Here’s how we can help your pet!

 Is Acupuncture painful?

 The insertion of acupuncture needles is virtually painless and once the needles are in place, there should be no pain.
 Most animals become very relaxed and may even become sleepy.
-However, acupuncture treatment may cause some sensation, presumed to be those such as tingles, cramps, or numbness which can occur in humans.
+However, acupuncture treatment may cause some sensations, presumed to be those such as tingles, cramps, or numbness which can occur in humans.

 How often are treatments performed?